sashasec/blink/README.md

 # blink
 A visual flashing indicator connected to ticketing or other systems.

-Inspiration for this project came from noticing the difficulty in effectively utilizing flat screen TVs for displaying SOC dashbaords.
+Inspiration for this project came from noticing the difficulty in effectively utilizing TVs in SOCs.
 More on that [here](https://sashasec.medium.com/soc-dashboard-destroyer-a-29-99-flash-drive-using-tlp-3f05041e8211).
+TLDR: use a Blink1 instead.

 For only $29.99 you can buy a ThingM Blink(1) LED USB -> [here](https://www.amazon.com/ThingM-Blink-USB-RGB-BLINK1MK3/dp/B07Q8944QK/ref=sr_1_1?crid=2E6PMKXCOAL10&dchild=1&keywords=thingm+blink&qid=1624758572&sprefix=thingm%2Caps%2C293&sr=8-1)